-19. On or about September 29, 2023, the vendors both experienced a cyberattack in which they were locked out of their systems through ransomware while criminals obtained complete access to their computer systems, including the personal information for every class member who used either vendors' relocation services between at least 1999 and 2023.
+20. On or about September 29, 2023, the vendors both experienced a cyberattack in which they were locked out of their systems through ransomware while criminals obtained complete access to their computer systems, including the personal information for every class member who used either vendors' relocation services between at least 1999 and 2023.
 At the same time, the vendors were locked out of their computer systems through 'ransomware' software.

+21. On or about October 19, 2023, BGRS informed the Crown of the cyberattack.

+22. The Crown first issued an alert about a September online attack on BGRS servers on October 20, 2023.
+Its updated announcement on November 17, 2023, revealed that hackers had accessed data from BGRS as well as SIRVA.

+23. On or about November 23, 2023, the Crown circulated notice by email to some impacted individuals of the attack but to date, the vast majority of the class have yet to receive notice.

+24. In an announcement dated December 20, 2023, the Crown stated that it would inform potentially affected members in two "waves".
+The first wave would be "Individuals whose Forces.gc.ca email accounts were identified in the breach by the RCMP."
+These individuals appear to have received an email telling them that:

+A search of the data was conducted; certain government email addresses, including yours, have been identified in the data.
+At this time, it is unknown whether other elements of personal information about you may also be included.
+Out of an abundance of caution, the Government of Canada is offering you credit monitoring services for up to one year.
+The credit monitoring services include credit monitoring, dark web monitoring, and identity (ID) theft insurance.

+25. The second wave of notice was directed to "Current and former Defence Team members who have moved with BGRS/SIRVA Canada in the last five years."
+The notices do not identify what "data" or "information" was searched.

-- 20. On or about October 19, 2023, BGRS informed the Crown of the cyberattack. - 21.
-The Crown first issued an alert about a September online attack on BGRS servers on October 20, 2023.
-Its updated announcement on November 17, 2023, revealed that hackers had accessed data from BGRS as well as SIRVA. - 22.
-On or about November 23, 2023, the Crown circulated notice by email to some impacted individuals of the attack but to date, the vast majority of the class have yet to receive notice. - 23.
-The hacker group LockBit (the "Hacker") claimed to have conducted the hack and has circulated some or all of the personal information on the dark web.
-The group accessed archives containing 1.5 terabytes of stolen documents and made it available for sale on the dark web. - 24.
-In a message posted on its website dated on or about December 15, 2023, the Crown recommended that anyone who was affected do the following: - a) update login credentials that may be similar to those used with BGRS or SIRVA Canada;
+26. The hacker group LockBit (the "Hacker") claimed to have conducted the hack and has circulated some or all of the personal information on the dark web.
+The group accessed archives containing 1.5 terabytes of stolen documents and made it available for sale on the dark web.

+27. In a message posted on its website dated on or about December 15, 2023, the Crown recommended that anyone who was affected do the following:

+a) update login credentials that may be similar to those used with BGRS or SIRVA Canada;

-- b) enable multi-factor authentication on accounts that are used for online transactions; and - c) monitor financial and personal online accounts for any unusual activity. - 25.
-Anyone who saw "unauthorized access to personal or financial accounts" was advised to contact their financial institutions immediately, contact local policy and contact the Canadian Anti-Fraud Centre. - 26.
-The government has publicly stated that it intends to offer one year of free credit monitoring to affected class members through Equifax.
+- b) enable multi-factor authentication on accounts that are used for online transactions; and - c) monitor financial and personal online accounts for any unusual activity.

+28. Anyone who saw "unauthorized access to personal or financial accounts" was advised to contact their financial institutions immediately, contact local policy and contact the Canadian Anti-Fraud Centre.

+29. The Crown has publicly stated that it intends to offer one year of free credit monitoring to affected class members through Equifax.
 However, as of February 2024, this has not yet been offered to all affected class members.
-Instead the Crown has publicly warned that individuals who purchase their own credit monitoring in the interim will not be reimbursed.
+Instead, the Crown has publicly warned that individuals who purchase their own credit monitoring in the interim will not be reimbursed.